IQSS/dataverse/doc/sphinx-guides/source/user/dataverse-management.rst

 |image5|

-Note that the Dataset Creator role and Contributor role are sometimes confused - a Dataset Creator *only* has the permission to create new datasets in your dataverse.
-If you want to grant a user the ability to edit datasets, then the Contributor or Curator roles are better choices.
+Note that the Dataset Creator role and Contributor role are sometimes confused.
+The Dataset Creator role is assigned at the dataverse level and allows a user to create new datasets in that dataverse.
+The Contributor role can be assigned at the dataset level, granting a user the ability to edit *that specific* dataset.
+Alternatively, the Contributor role can be assigned at the dataverse level, granting the user the ability to edit *all* datasets in that dataverse.

 |image6|